 The exhibition surveys Richard Reddaway’s work from the 1980s to his current practice, exploring enduring themes and tracking them in relation to the socio-political contexts in which they were made.

-Curated by Janita Craw, the exhibition will be accompanied by a publication (launched in February 2020), edited by Kate Linzey, designed by Anna Brown and Jo Bailey, and with contributions from Sophie Jerram, Tim Corballis, Andrew Gibbons, Emit Snake-Beings, Bridget Riggir-Cuddy, Owen Connors and Julian Holcroft.
+Curated by Janita Craw, the exhibition will be accompanied by a publication to be launched in 2020, edited by Kate Linzey, designed by Anna Brown and Jo Bailey, and with contributions from Sophie Jerram, Tim Corballis, Andrew Gibbons, Emit Snake-Beings, Bridget Riggir-Cuddy, Owen Connors and Julian Holcroft.

 Exhibition Opening: Friday, 22 November, 5:30pm